Education

 - International Liver Cancer Association (ILCA)

-- Laennec Liver Pathology Society.
+- Laennec Liver Pathology Society

 - School of Medicine, Humanitas University, Postgraduate Medical School in Pathology

 The main field of my research is Liver Pathology.
 In my early studies I investigated the morphological, phenotypical and molecular aspects of human hepato-carcinogenesis (and in particular those of pre- and early- neoplastic lesions, see selected publications 1 and 2).
 I then moved to the study of prognostic features of more advanced forms of hepato- and cholangio- cellular carcinoma (Primary Liver Cancer, PLC).
 All the above researches were focused on tumoral cells.
 More recently, I focused my attention on the study of tumoral microenvironment in PLC and in liver metastases, in particular Tumoral Endothelial Cells (TEC, see selected publication 3).
+Other fields of interest are represented by Breast, Thymic and Thyroid pathology: in each of these fields, I contributed to identify novel entities (such as the adenoid cystic variant of Thymic carcinoma).
+Accordingly, I am one of the authors of the 5th version of WHO Classification of Thymic Tumors.
+I have a strong commitment for History of Medicine: this latter and Pathology, are my teaching topics at Humanitas University.
+The goal of my research was and still is the identification and set up of diagnostic, prognostic and predictive markers.
+Along this line, I recently developed a strong interest in the field of digital-, computational- and augmented- pathology (see selected publications 4 and 5).
+These, which taken as a whole go under the definition of e-Pathology, best represent the future scenario of my research and possibly its most relevant translational aspects.

 - Di Tommaso L, Franchi G, Park NY, Fiamengo B, Destro A, Morenghi E, Montorsi M, Torzilli G, Tommasini M, Terracciano L, Tornillo L, Vecchione R, Roncalli M. Diagnostic value of HSP70, glypican 3 and glutamine synthetase in hepatocellular nodules in cirrhosis.
 Hepatology 2007; 45(3): 725-735